walterisbrown/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 5. Spring Yearling Heifer — born between March 1, 2021 and May 31, 2021.
 6. Winter Yearling Heifer — born between December 1, 2020 and February 29, 2021.
 7. Fall Yearling Heifer— born between September 1, 2020 and November 30, 2020.

-### Junior Champions

-1. Two Year Old Cow — milking — born between September 1, 2019 and August 31, 2020.
+8. Two Year Old Cow — milking — born between September 1, 2019 and August 31, 2020.
-1. Three Year Old Cow — born between September 1, 2018 and August 31, 2019.
+9. Three Year Old Cow — born between September 1, 2018 and August 31, 2019.
-1. Four Year Old and Over — born before September 1, 2018.
+10. Four Year Old and Over — born before September 1, 2018.
-1. Best animal bred by exhibitor — Reginald Morse Award.
+11. Best animal bred by exhibitor — Reginald Morse Award.
 Proof required by either registration paper or past approval forms listing ownership.

-1. Dam and Daughter — One cow & her daughter.
+12. Dam and Daughter — One cow & her daughter.
 May be from 2 members.

-1. Produce of Dam — Two offspring of | cow.
+13. Produce of Dam — Two offspring of one cow.
 May be from 2 members.

 1. Members Herd Exhibited by 1 member — Arthur Williams Award — 3 animals, any
 age, same breed, any breeds.